 The earliest glazes on these stoneware developed naturally due to wood ash falling onto the hot vessel during firing, where it melted into a glaze.
 This was developed into a proper glaze by mixing wood ash with liquid clay slip and applying this onto the vessels ahead of firing.
 Due to the iron content in these mixtures, the glazes turned olive green in the kiln.

 In the ceramic cargo of the Belitung wreck was some 900 pieces of green-glazed stoneware from southern China.
-One part was a large group of massive storage containers that served as packing cases for more valuable goods.
+Some was a large group of massive storage containers that served as packing cases for more valuable goods.
 The other part was two groups of fine tableware that seemed to be there to be used.
-These fine green tablewares come from two different coastal regions in the southeast of China: One from areas in Zhejiang, south of Shanghai, and one from Guangdong, east of Guangzhou (Canton).
+These fine green tablewares come from two different coastal regions in the southeast of China.
+One from areas in Zhejiang, south of Shanghai, and one from Guangdong, east of Guangzhou (Canton).